 A popular bay window configuration consists of three angled window panes: a fixed center window, flanked by two venting side panels.
 They fit best in exterior wall spaces 40 inches or larger.
 These windows come in different varieties, most commonly octagonal, hexagonal, or square.

+In addition to configuration preferences, bay windows from Pella are available in different materials with customizable finish colors and hardware selections.
 They’re a popular choice for homeowners, and for good reason.
 Bay windows add flair and elegance to a home, in addition to a spot to sit and enjoy the view.

 Bay Window Ideas

 Curtains can be an excellent way to dress your bay window.
 Long bay window curtains can enhance your windows.
 To draw attention to the window, consider bright colors or patterns.
 Neutrals will help the bay window area blend more naturally into your room decor.
 Hang curtains high up, close to the ceiling, and make sure they almost brush the ground.
 To maximize the natural light in your room, try arranging your curtain panels with an overhang over the wall edge of the window.
 This makes your bay window appear even larger, without obstructing the window or covering up the extra space.
 As an alternative to curtains, bay window shutters are another great option.

 SEE ALSO: BAY VS BOW WINDOW: A COMPARISON GUIDE

 You may have an opportunity to create a bay window seat — popular options in bedrooms and living areas.
 Depending on the framing around your window, adding a window seat to your bay window could provide you additional seating — or a cozy area to read, relax, or look out the window.
 Depending on the framing around your window, adding a window seat to your bay window provides you additional seating.
 Adding cushions and pillows can convert the seat into a cozy area to read, relax, or look out the window.